beynar/svelte-rpc/README.md

   // Pass false to make it server only
   endpoint: '/api',
   // The key to put the server side api caller inside the event.locals object
+  // Pass false to disable the server side caller
   localsApiKey: 'api'
 });
 ```